txuswashere/Linux-Software/README.md

 - (https://basket-notepads.github.io/download.html) [Basket Note Pads](https://basket-notepads.github.io/) - This multi-purpose note-taking application helps you to easily take all sort of notes.
 - (https://github.com/BoostIO/Boostnote) [Boostnote](https://boostnote.io/) - Boostnote is an open source note-taking app made for programmers just like you.
 - (https://github.com/giuspen/cherrytree) [Cherrytree](https://www.giuspen.com/cherrytree/) - A hierarchical note taking application, featuring rich text and syntax highlighting, storing data in a single xml or sqlite file.
-- ![Nonfree][money icon] [Inkdrop](https://inkdrop.app/) - The Note-Taking App for Markdown Lovers with simple interface, seemless security and powerful APIs.
+-  [Inkdrop](https://inkdrop.app/) - The Note-Taking App for Markdown Lovers with simple interface, seemless security and powerful APIs.
 - (https://github.com/laurent22/joplin) [Joplin](https://joplinapp.org/) - A note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
 - (https://github.com/logseq/logseq) [Logseq](https://logseq.com/) - Logseq is a privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
 Use it to write, organize and share your thoughts, keep your to-do list, and build your own digital garden.
 - (https://github.com/dvorka/mindforger) [Mindforger](https://www.mindforger.com/) - Thinking notebook and Markdown editor.